Sierra Domb - Founder of the Visual Snow Initiative

 (Continued below…)

-The severity of her symptoms eventually forced Sierra to leave university.
-At the time, she was studying communication and film, hosting her own radio show, and doing voice acting for work.
-The visual distortions prevented her from driving, and she feared her vision might deteriorate further.
+Over the following days, Sierra’s symptoms worsened, affecting both her vision and overall sensory processing.
+She experienced palinopsia, photophobia, enhanced entoptic phenomena, diplopia, photopsia, tinnitus, derealization, and more.
+At the time, Sierra was studying communication and film, hosting her own radio show, and working as a voice actor.
+Her symptoms were so debilitating that she could no longer drive, was forced to take a hiatus from school, and found even familiar faces and beautiful views turned into disorienting nightmares.
+She feared her vision might deteriorate further.
 Doctors, unable to provide answers, even feared she might go blind or worse.
-This profound uncertainty and lack of understanding were deeply isolating and frightening.
+The profound uncertainty and lack of understanding were deeply isolating and frightening.

 In 2018, she took a pivotal step toward fulfilling this mission.
 Sierra and her team organized the first-ever Visual Snow Conference at UCSF, a free summit that brought together VSS patients, their families, and leading experts from around the world.
 This landmark event not only raised awareness but also marked the beginning of Sierra’s efforts to create a global network of Visual Snow Syndrome experts.
 After the conference, Sierra founded the Visual Snow Initiative (VSI) and established a Global Research Team by introducing physicians, scientists, and researchers from across the globe.
 This collaborative team reignited VSS research and worked together to develop essential resources such as the first-ever Diagnostic Criteria for Visual Snow Syndrome and the first-ever Global Directory of VSS Physicians Specialists.
 The studies funded by VSI have led to key discoveries about the biological basis, pathophysiology, and treatment of VSS symptoms, which have been published in medical and scientific journals, including Frontiers, Frontiers in Neurology, Brain Communications, Annals of Neurology, Neurology (American Academy of Neurology), Journal of Neuro-Ophthalmology, PubMed, and more.